Gathering political allies as redistricting looms in SLO County

 By KAREN VELIE

-As San Luis Obispo County prepares to draw new supervisorial district boundaries, leaders in the SLO County Democrat Party are covertly asking allies to promote redistricting plans that appear to support their candidates.
+As San Luis Obispo County prepares to draw new supervisorial district boundaries, leaders in the SLO County Democratic Party are covertly asking allies to promote redistricting plans that appear to support their candidates.

-Several days before a July 20 Board of Supervisors meeting that included a discussion on redistricting, Democrat Party insiders shared a list of 93 contacts they planned to ask to either call or write the county in support of their group’s redistricting plans, according to an email from Ellen Beraud, the vice-chair of the SLO Democrat Party.
+Several days before a July 20 Board of Supervisors meeting that included a discussion on redistricting, Democratic Party insiders shared a list of 93 contacts they planned to ask to either call or write the county in support of their group’s redistricting plans, according to an email from Ellen Beraud, the vice-chair of the SLO Democratic Party.
 The email notes that either “Tom” or “Ellen” had spoken to SLO City Mayor Heidi Harmon, Atascadero Councilwoman Susan Funk, Michael Latner and John Alan Connerly regarding speaking at the supervisor meeting, which they all did.

 “I am here to encourage you to conduct an open and transparent redistricting process in which all communications are documented,” Harmon told the board.
 “The city of San Luis Obispo is a countywide community of interest, and as such, it is in the city’s interest to maintain three county supervisorial districts in its boundaries.”

 Speakers from the group supported dividing the city of SLO into three supervisor districts: District 2, District 3 and District 5.
-Including a slice of the largely Democrat city of San Luis Obispo in District 5 makes it more likely a Democrat could win the North County seat.
+Including a slice of the largely Democratic city of San Luis Obispo in District 5 makes it more likely a Democrat could win the North County seat.

 In addition, the group supported keeping Oceano in District 4.
 Oceano has a large number of registered Democrats, and removing the community from District 4 would likely support Republican Lynn Compton over her competitor Jimmy Paulding, a Democrat.